mindspore-ai/docs/docs/programming_guide/source_en/dataset_loading.md

 ### Constructing Random Accessible Dataset Class

 Construct a dataset class to implement the `__getitem__` method, and then use the object of this class to construct a user-defined dataset object.
-This method is appliable for achieving distributed training.
+This method is applicable for achieving distributed training.

 ```python
 import numpy as np